 What is an IP Address?

 It is important to understand what an IP address is because this information can be used to locate a computer and tell others exactly where you are.
-With an IP address, you can use it to figure out where you or others are in the physical world, and also to track the activity of your computer and how it was used, where it connected to other computers, and what you did online.
+An IP address can be used to figure out where you or others are in the physical world and also to track the activity of your computer and how it was used, where it connected to other computers, and what you did online.

 The IP address of a computer is used to create a profile of the users of that computer.
 Security agencies of major developed countries like the UK and the US have routinely used searches of “metadata” to spy on people.
 Part of this metadata includes the IP Address.
 It tells what a computer was looking for and what it did on the Internet.